Roma-Mulchandani/aws-device-farm-sample-app-for-android/README.md

 <img src="https://github.com/awslabs/aws-device-farm-sample-app-for-android/blob/master/readme_images/espresso-android-studio-set-up.gif" width="1200">

-### Building the App and Test APK to Run on Device Farm
+### Building the App and Test1 APK to Run on Device Farm
 You will need two APKs: the app apk and the Espresso (Instrumentation) test apk.

 #### Step 1: Go to your project directory